wuxn3d/WuxnSlicer/README.md

 + Pre-built Wuxn & Generic material profiles.
 + Enhanced GoTo, Strong, or Fast print profiles.
 + Improved material and print profile selection process.
-+ Custom Wuxn brand UI enhancements.
++ Custom Wuxn branded UI enhancements.
 + Both Macintosh and Windows supported

 ## Installers

 This repository contains the source code needed to compile and build WuxnSlicer software.
-To use WuxnSlicer as intended please download our installers from our website https://wuxn3d.com/pages/software-firmware.
+To use WuxnSlicer as intended please download our installers from our website at https://wuxn3d.com/pages/software-firmware.

 # Change Log